Skip to main content

 • Company Limited by Guarantee / Social Enterprise or Community Interest Company (CIC) who are asset locked/not for profit with a board of directors elected by members (who predominately reside in North Lanarkshire) and have a minimum membership of 20 individuals and must have a dissolution/winding up clause which does not transfer any assets to private individuals or companies, and who have relevant objects related to community / social and charitable activities.

-Please refer to the guidance notes for further information, if you have any queries contact us.
+if you have any queries please contact us.

 What can be funded?

 You can apply for a grant funding up to a maximum of £10,000.
 There are three categories of funding which can be supported.
-Each category has an upper limit, as follows:
+Each category has an upper limit:

 What can't be funded?